Signed in as:

 Deadly spider bites, mosquitoes, flies, and fleas are hungry and sneaky, and they can infect your rabbit with fatal viruses and diseases.
 Mosquito netting does little to protect your rabbit from determined insects.
 Predators: A neighbour's dog or a fox can rip an average wooden hutch apart in three minutes; seeing an unknown dog, cat or fox could give a rabbit a heart attack.

 Backyard rabbits usually live for a span of three months to three years.
 There are many life-threatening risks for the backyard rabbit.
 These include harsh weather, predators, parasites, and highly contagious and deadly rabbit viruses such as Calicivirus and Myxomatosis.
 Apart from these risks, Out of sight - out of mind - If the rabbit is not given proper care and twice daily maintenance or is poorly bred with genetic health issues, it will have a short lifespan!
-Also, It's common to hear stories of pet rabbits being left alone in the backyard playpen for just a few minutes to answer the phone, only to return and find that a neighbour's cat or dog has killed the bunny.
+Also, It's common to hear stories of pet rabbits being left alone in the backyard playpen for just a few minutes to answer the phone, only to return and find that a neighbour's cat or dog has killed the bunny or frightened it to death via heart attack.

 House rabbits live longer because they are "protected" from the many life-threatening risks that rabbits living in the wild or a backyard hutch face.
 Rabbits living in a house or apartment with the company and love of their human guardians can live for eight to ten years or more when they are well-bred and receive correct care and love.
 A HOUSE RABBIT IS THE SAFEST RABBIT! - WHO LIVES AND LOVES THE LONGEST!

-Yes, you should vaccinate your pet rabbit if you want it to have a long and healthy life!
-In Australia, wild-feral rabbits can cause a lot of damage to farmland, building foundations, and ecosystems.
+Wild-feral rabbits can cause damage to farmland, building foundations, and ecosystems.
 Our government releases Rabbit Calicivirus to cull the wild rabbit population.
 Calicivirus is deadly to wild and pet rabbits,

-Calicivirus is spread through various methods, from mosquitoes, flies, fleas, and rabbits to rabbits, contaminated food, grass, weeds, shoes, and even second-hand rabbit cages and equipment.
+Calicivirus (bio-warfare) It is released via baited carrots in problematic urban areas and national parks; it then spreads from suburb to suburb via various methods: mosquitoes, flies, fleas, and rabbits to rabbits, contaminated food, grass, weeds, shoes, and even second-hand rabbit cages and equipment.

-Unfortunately, rabbit calicivirus does not discriminate between pet and wild rabbits, and thousands of Australian pet rabbits die each year from this preventable, deadly, highly contagious virus.
+Unfortunately, rabbit calicivirus does not discriminate between pet and wild rabbits, "deadly to both", and thousands of Australian pet rabbits die each year from this preventable, deadly, highly contagious virus.

-If a rabbit dies from an unknown cause, it is essential to consider the possibility of Calicivirus before getting a new rabbit.
-The deceased rabbit's food, housing, and accessories should be discarded, and all household flooring and furniture the rabbit came into contact with should be disinfected with vet-grade disinfectant F10 before bringing home a new bunny.
+Suppose an unvacinated rabbit dies from an unknown cause.
+In that case, it is essential to consider the possibility of Calicivirus before getting a new rabbit.
+The deceased rabbit's food, housing, and accessories should be discarded, and you are advised to disinfect all household flooring and furniture the rabbit came into contact with vet-grade disinfectant F10 before bringing home a new bunny.
 Calicivirus can live for up to six months on contaminated objects.

 Australia has multiple strains of Calicivirus, including RHDV1, RHDV1a (also known as K5), and RHDV2.
 Myxomatosis is another deadly virus affecting rabbits in Australia, but no vaccination is available.

-Regular Calicivirus vaccination is essential for a rabbit, but no vaccine is 100% foolproof; keeping your rabbit indoors with you provides extra protection.
-And they do make wonderful indoor pets.
+Regular Calicivirus vaccination is essential for pet rabbits, but no vaccine is 100% foolproof.
+Keeping your rabbit indoors provides extra protection, and rabbits make wonderful indoor pets.

 Responsible pet rabbit ownership includes regular vaccinations, health checks, desexing and keeping them as indoor pets.